 Here’s what to do:

-- Blog – create a simple website, show up with interesting content, let people subscribe, send them your updates.
+- Blog – create a simple website, publish interesting content, let people subscribe, send them your updates.
 Let them share your journey.

 - Learn basic SEO – learn how Google uses keywords to rank pages.
-You needn’t be an expert, but you do need to make your site visible to people searching for your subject matter
+You needn’t be an expert, but you must make your site visible to people searching for your subject matter

-- Do social media – Twitter is great for raising awareness of what you’re doing.
+- Do social media – Twitter can be great for raising awareness.
 It doesn’t run deep but if you craft your tweets well, you’ll gain a good reputation and draw people to your blog.

-- Pitch your idea – sometimes the only way to reach your audience is to go to them.
+- Pitch your idea – sometimes the only way to reach your audience is by going to them.
 Find the project partners, internal managers and external stakeholders who need to be onside.
-Use sharp words to script your pitches then knock them dead with your delivery.
+Use sharp words to script your pitches then knock ’em dead with your delivery.

-If you get your fanbase growing early then all the while you’re building your product your fans will be spreading the word.
+If you grow your fanbase early then all the time you’re building your product your fans will be spreading the word.
 They’ll be the best advertising that money can’t buy.

 Well done.
 You’ve found your John Watsons and kick started the investigation!